thehyve/transmart-core/README.md

   points above, from a clean database;
 * fixing permissions and tablespace assignments;
-* importing some example data – these are intended for development, the targets are not robust enough to be generally applicable.
+* importing some example data – these are intended for development, the targets are not robust enough to be generally applicable;
-* Running the Solr cores for Faceted Search and the Sample Explorer
+* running the Solr cores for Faceted Search and the Sample Explorer;
+* generating configuration files for tranSMART.

 The current schema is the one necessary to support the [`master` branch][master] on The Hyve's fork.